salif/linkita/README.md

 ## Installing

-1. Add this theme as a submodule.
+1. Add this theme as a git submodule.

 ```sh
 git submodule add https://codeberg.org/salif/linkita.git themes/linkita
 ```

-Alternatively, clone the repository: `git clone https://codeberg.org/salif/linkita.git themes/linkita`
+If you don't want to use git submodules, you can clone the repository instead: `git clone https://codeberg.org/salif/linkita.git themes/linkita`

 2. Set `linkita` as your theme in your `config.toml` file.